Zack-River/Network/README.md

 - so Device(1) and Device(2) aren't on the same sub or network
 ------------------------------

-      C:\Users\Zack River>tracert "LINK"  ----->  this command written in CMD to show all
 ## IP Default Classes
 ### Known from its first Octet:
       * Class Name *     * First IP *        * Last IP *        * Default Subnet Mask *